yellowmessenger/ood-detection/README.md

 benchmark_dict = det.benchmark(data['test'],data['val'],'oos')
 ```

 If you want to use custom dataset, you can add your own dataset in the `ood_detection/dataloaders/base.py` and put the data under the `ood_detection/dataloaders/raw` folder.
+Just make sure your custom data has `text` and `intent` in the column names.

 ## Citations